T0mmykn1fe/T0mmykn1fe/README.md

-* I'm a <strong>Cyber Security and DevSecOps leader </strong> working to secure multiple software development lifecycles and improve the cyber security landscape for various entities.
+* I'm Tommy, a <strong>Cyber Security and DevSecOps leader</strong> working to secure multiple software development lifecycles and improve the cyber security landscape for various entities.
-* I also run <a href='https://DevOps.red/' target='_blank'><strong>DevOpsRed</strong></a>, a DevSecOps consultancy focusing on Bug Bounty hunting and
+* I run <a href='https://ASLANTechnology.org/' target='_blank'><strong>ASLAN Technology Services</strong></a>, an international DevSecOps, Cyber and Emerging Technologies consultancy based in Sydney, London and Dublin.
-Cloud penetration testing.
-Its a collective registered and utilised for collaborative and commercial vulnerability disclosure programs creating excellence through obfuscation.
+* I also run <a href='https://DevOps.red/' target='_blank'><strong>DevOpsRed</strong></a>, an educational not-for-profit consultancy focusing on bug bounty hunting and cloud penetration testing.
+It is a collective registered and utilised for collaborative and commercial vulnerability disclosure programmes, creating excellence through obfuscation.
-* I’m also a member of <a href='https://iot.org.au/' target='_blank'><strong> IoT Alliance Australia</strong></a>, a team committed to championing IoT solutions, improving Australia’s competitive advantage, and benefiting society by championing and accelerating the adoption of IoT for good.
+* I’m also a member of <a href='https://iot.org.au/' target='_blank'><strong>IoT Alliance Australia</strong></a>, a team committed to championing IoT solutions, improving Australia’s competitive advantage, and benefiting society by championing and accelerating the adoption of IoT for good.

 #### How to Reach Me?

 [![LinkedIn](https://img.shields.io/badge/-LINKEDIN-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/tommyajblack/)

 #### Tech Stack